 - Which knowledge is entirely out of date?

 - Which knowledge needs to be added?

-- Do end users have enough knowledge to self-service?
+- Do end-users have enough ability to self-service?

 - Does any of this knowledge need to be translated into other languages?